Close

 What currency is used in Thailand?

-Thailand’s official currency is Thai Baht.
+Thailand's official currency is the Thai baht.

 What’s the time difference between the UK and Thailand?

-Thailand is 7 hours ahead of GMT.
+Thailand is seven hours ahead of GMT.

-How long should you stay in Thailand?
+How long should you go on holiday to Thailand?

 When is the best time to visit Thailand?